Dog nutrition can seem overwhelming – there is so much choice out there from complete foods, the barf diet and raw foods.

 If you have always fed a complete or processed diet and switch over to a raw diet you many notice, temporarily, something that is often referred to as the healing crisis.
 As detoxification takes place the toxins will start flood through the bloodstream in order to be eliminated through the liver and kidneys.
 This can cause the animal to feel unwell for a couple of days depending on the amount of toxins that were in the body.
 This can be seen as the animal being slightly agitated or aggressive, they may sleep more, they may not want to do the normal things like go for a walk and may seem a little depressed.
 They may drink more, urinate or defecate more than usual, and may suffer from nausea.
 These are all signs that their body is ridding itself of toxins.
 Once the toxins have been eliminated and replaced by the correct nutrients you will find the animal looks and feels much better in themselves and the mood swings and temporary misbehaviour should disappear altogether.

 The body is made up of several organ systems which work together to keep the body healthy.
-Canine Massage can help maintain homeostasis between these different systems, providing both physiological and psychological benefits to your dog and can help prevent and reduce mobility issues.
+Clinical Canine Massage can help maintain homeostasis between these different systems, providing both physiological and psychological benefits to your dog and can help prevent and reduce mobility issues.
 It promotes circulation of blood, lymph, nutrients and oxygen around the body and helps strengthen the immune system.
 It can also reduce stress and anxiety by releasing natural endorphins and helping your dog relax.
-Combined with a natural and healthy diet, Canine Massage is extremely effective in keeping your dog in balance.
+Combined with a natural and healthy diet, Clinical Canine Massage is extremely effective in keeping your dog in balance.